 How can you support Churches Helping Churches ABC NE?

-Prayerful Partnership: Stand with us in prayer for the success of our mission and ministry efforts, region staff, region leadership team, camp staff, and all the other work of the region.
+Prayerful Partnership: Stand with us in prayer for the success of our mission and ministry endeavors.
+Lift the dedicated regional staff, leadership team, camp staff, and all the vital work carried out within the region.

-Participating in the annual offering cycles that include America For Christ offering, World Mission offering, One Great Hour of Sharing, and Retired Ministers and Missionaries offering.
+Annual Offering Cycles: Take part in our annual offering cycles, including the America For Christ offering, World Mission offering, One Great Hour of Sharing, and Retired Ministers and Missionaries offering.
 Each offering plays a crucial role in advancing our shared goals.

 Rev. Dr. Greg Mamula is the Executive Minister for the American Baptist Churches of Nebraska and Region Missionary.
 Greg is a graduate of Williams Baptist College, George W. Truett Baptist Theological Seminary.
 His doctorate in Jewish Context of the New Testament is from Northern Seminary in Chicago.